 How to Keep Employees From Leaving

 There’s a lot of talk right now about “The Great Resignation,” and the negative impact it’s having on the labor market.
-But in our webinar with Brad Betson, he flipped the script and helped us see how it’s actually creating an unique opportunity for employers to reconnect with their employees.
+But in a recent interview with Brad Betson, he flipped the script and helped us see how it’s actually creating an unique opportunity for employers to reconnect with their employees.

 What is “The Great Resignation” & Why Is It Happening?